Walgreens The Thread

 The role of calcium in the bone

 Calcium is known for its role in bone health, and understandably so.
-Most of the calcium in the body—a remarkable 99%—is found in bones and teeth, while the rest circulates through blood, muscles and organs.
-The large content of calcium in bone tissue is what gives bones and teeth their strong, hard structure.
+Most of the calcium in the body—a remarkable 99%—is found in bones and teeth, while the rest circulates through blood, muscles and other tissues.
+The large amount of calcium in bone tissue is what gives bones and teeth their strong, hard structure.

 Beyond giving your skeleton its framework, the calcium within your bones is a reservoir of the mineral for when it's needed elsewhere.
-If your body is running low on calcium, your bones release stored calcium into the bloodstream to supply the many processes that can't happen without it.
+If calcium levels drop too low in the blood, your bones will release stored calcium into the bloodstream to help return levels to normal.
 It works the other way too.
-When you have extra calcium circulating, your bones absorb the excess and put it into storage until you need it again.
-Simply put, the calcium in your bones ensures a consistent supply to the different parts of your body in order to keep it functioning properly.
+When you have extra calcium circulating in the blood, your bones can absorb more of the mineral and put it into storage until you need it again.

 The role of calcium in the heart